-Comparing a MacBook Pro Apple M1 max with Intel MacBookPro for Cheminformatics/CompChem
+Comparing a MacBook Pro Apple M1 max with Intel MacBookPro and M2 MacBook Air for Cheminformatics/CompChem

 I've just taken delivery of a new 16 inch M1 MacBookPro with Apple M1 Max chip and I thought it might be interesting to compare the machines running a variety of cheminformatics or computational chemistry tasks.
 We all know that this new architecture is blazingly fast for video editors but what about us chemists?